Saturday, March 18, 2023

 Fortress Of The Dragon

-For almost a decade (wow, that long?)
-I have tried to play as much of a game (as possible) before attempting to write a humble review.
-In light of that revelation, I'm going to do things differently for this next game and shall post here as I progress through.
+For almost a decade, I've tried to play as much of a game (as possible) before attempting to write a humble review.
+In light of that revelation, I'm going to do things differently for the next game and will post here as I progress.
 Hopefully, I won't get stumped and give up - yikes, that would be embarrassing!

-Without further ado, here is possibly the first episode of a mini-series for what appears a modest-looking action RPG (and I'm being kind there).
-It's called Sword Of Kadash and was originally released on lesser computers back in 1984/5 before finding its true home right here for the Atari ST in 1986 thanks to Dynamix /Polarware, Inc.
+Without further ado, here is possibly the first episode of a mini-series for what appears to be a modest-looking action RPG.
+It's called Sword Of Kadash and was originally released on lesser computers back in 1984/5 before finding its true home right here on the Atari ST in 1986, thanks to Dynamix/Polarware, Inc.

-It was developed by Kenneth L. Hurley and if that name sounds familiar then maybe you came over to the Atari ST around the same time as myself?
-Do you remember the graphical demo 'Monarch'?
-Yep, that simple animated screen was mind-blowing to witness.
-I was new and couldn't get over the impressive power of my new 16-bit computer!
+It was developed by Kenneth L. Hurley, and if that name sounds familiar, then maybe you came over to the Atari ST around the same time as I did?
+Ie - do you remember the graphical demo 'Monarch'?
+That animated screen was mind-blowing, and I couldn't get over the impressive power of my new 16-bit computer!

 Anyhow, enough waffling by me.
 Yes, you guessed it, it's time for some funky screenshots...